 If you have queries about benefits or would like a free benefits to check, the HUSU Advice Centre can help.
 Get in touch.

 We welcome individual applications, to support students to connect with others and to try new activities on campus to enhance your student experience.
-The funding will help subsidize session costs so that you can participate in specific led sessions with either Hull Sport, Societies or Sports Clubs.
+The funding is to be used to join a club or participate in the social sport programme whilst you are studying on campus.

-Student groups (Societies and Athletic Union (AU) Clubs) can also apply to the Participation Fund to facilitate/deliver new engagement activity linked to HUSU Give it A Go.
+Student groups (Societies and Sport Clubs at Hull University Student Union) can also apply to the Participation Fund to facilitate/deliver new engagement activity.
 The new activity should focus on attracting new participants that could potentially become members of either a society, sports club or Hull Sport on campus sessions.

 The application process is competitive and not all applications will be successful.